ymolists/website/gitpod/docs/config-ports.md

 All port configurations can be applied to ranges as well as single ports.

 **Example:** Prevent notifications for ports between 3000 and 8999.

+Ports won't be shown in VS Code Browser's Remote Explorer or in the `gp` CLI until they are opened.

 ```yaml
 ports: